TMB-ADMB-Workshops/June2016-Developers-Workshop/Report.md

 ----------

 * Parallelization: Dave has open CL version of the function minimizer that could be used as an example of how the GPU approach might be beneficial.
+* Successfully configured the ADMB linux server for Nvidia GPU development support.
+Kasper tested and ran R numerical functions with the GPU.
+The results showed speed improvements compared to single core cpu runs.

 <a name="groupcontributecode"/>
 Protocol for contributing code
 ------------------------------
 * R package of contributed functions
    * Kasper added a directory called “TMB_contrib_R” to “kaskr” github page
       * He’s working on a function as part of package to install these into right place so they get compiled
    * Contains subdirectories that can be installed using devtools R package installer
    * Examples include: